GorkemP/EndoCV2021-EfficientDet-Pytorch/readme.md

-# EndoCV2021 Addressing generalisability in polyp detection and segmentation challenge
+# EndoCV2021 - Addressing generalisability in polyp detection and segmentation challenge & workshop

 ### This repository can be used to train EfficientDet models on EndoCV2021 dataset and Kvasir-SEG dataset